 Eco Church registration enables churches to both record what they are already doing to care for God’s earth, and to reflect on what further steps they can take to that end and then act accordingly.

-At Downing Place, we are also making a GARDEN to bring some of the natural world into our site, in the centre of a busy city.
+At Downing Place, we have made a GARDEN to bring some of the natural world into our site, in the centre of a busy city.

-The garden will be a symbol of our promise to look after our planet.
+The garden is a symbol of our promise to look after our planet.

 And let’s not forget the difference a city garden can make: